-It’s no secret – shifting weight from your stomach isn’t an easy business.
-It’s one of the trickiest places to lose weight, as the fat around your middle is more stubborn than elsewhere.
-Plus, ab crunches aren’t always the easiest exercises to do and, let's face it, they hurt a bit.
-While we’d never advocate a quick-fix diet or to lose weight quickly, there are a few things that might be causing a bloated stomach and some easy tricks to tauten that tum.
-With Christmas coming and all those delicious canapes and puddings, we NEED these tips in our life right now...
+Hands up who's been wearing elasticated trousers through lockdown?
+If you're perma-attached to your leggings like we are, you might be dreading wearing jeans again - our stomachs are not ready for that.
+And it's no secret – shifting weight from your stomach isn't an easy business.
+It's one of the trickiest places to lose weight, as the fat around your middle is more stubborn than elsewhere.
+Plus, ab crunches aren't always the most fun of exercises to do and, let's face it, they hurt a bit.
+While we'd never advocate a quick-fix diet or to lose weight quickly, there are a few things that might be causing a bloated stomach and some easy tricks to tauten that tum.

 1. Drink coffee

 Coffee = weight loss.
 Is this the best news ever?
-A recent study by the School of Medicine at the University of Nottingham discovered that coffee stimulates 'brown fat' in our bodies, burning sugar and fat to produce body heat.
+A study by the School of Medicine at the University of Nottingham discovered that coffee stimulates 'brown fat' in our bodies, burning sugar and fat to produce body heat.
 So sipping on your morning Americano is actually good for you and will help keep that tum trim.
+Try Grind's Insta-worthy coffee, which comes in the cutest of pink tins.

 2. Get enough shut-eye

-It's true - lack of sleep DOES contribute to weight gain, so make sure you get your full eight hours a night.
+It's true - lack of sleep does contribute to weight gain, so make sure you get your full eight hours a night.
 When our bodies don't get enough sleep, cortisol (the stress hormone) levels increase, which tells your body to save energy and get you through the day.
 Conserving energy means hanging onto body fat rather than burning it off, and that means a podgy stomach.
+Maybe your mattress is the problem - check out our edit of the best mattresses with top reviews.

 3. Hit maximum chill